The best hotels in Athens

 They also ignore noise.
 Athens is loud.
 Monastiraki Square gets bar noise until 3am in summer.
 Rooms facing Ermou Street or Athinas Street are bad choices regardless of the star rating.
 Always ask for a room facing the internal courtyard or upper floors facing away from main roads.
 A bad room at a good hotel is still a bad room.

-Athens's best neighborhoods
+Athens's best hotel regions

 Syntagma and Plaka are where most people should start looking.
 They put you within walking distance of the Acropolis, the metro, and the best restaurants on Adrianou Street without any taxi dependency.